NVlabs/FasterViT/README.md

 ---

-FasterViT achieves a SOTA Pareto-front in terms of accuracy vs. image throughput (no extra training data !)
+FasterViT achieves a new SOTA Pareto-front in terms of accuracy vs. image throughput (no extra training data !)

 <p align="center">